getify/Functional-Light-JS/manuscript/ch8.md

 **Note:** The first several numbers of this sequence are: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
 Each number is the addition of the previous two numbers in the sequence.

-The definition of fibonacci expressed directly in code:
+The definition of Fibonacci expressed directly in code:

 ```js
 function fib(n) {